Lung Transplant

 Two older, light skinned women walking down a sidewalk together.
 The woman on the left has short grey hair and is wearing hoop earrings, a light colored scarf and a pink jacket.
 She has her hand on the woman on the right's shoulder, who has shoulder length white hair, glasses and is wearing a grey jacket.

 • Waiting for an organ donation is incredibly stressful.
-Lean on your support network and mental health professionals.
+Lean on your support network and mental health professionals to help you learn and practice new coping skills.
 Transplant centers may offer pre-transplant support groups.

-• Stay as healthy as you can by eating right, remaining active and attending all of your doctor's appointments.
+• Stay as healthy as you can by eating healthy foods, staying active, avoiding tobacco products and attending all your doctor's appointments.

 • Make sure you are always available and only a short drive away from the transplant center.
 You never know when you may get a call.